• Skip to main content

 But what does this look like in practice?
 Here are four immediate steps you can take to put conscious integration into action today:

-3. Practice the “Draft, Don’t Deploy” Method for Communication: Leverage AI to create a first draft of a sensitive or complex email, but commit to rewriting at least 30% of it in your authentic voice.
-Focus on adding empathy, nuance, and your personal style.
-This allows you to benefit from AI’s efficiency without sacrificing the genuine human connection vital for strong interpersonal relationships.
+3. The “Draft, Don’t Deploy” Method for Communication allows you to use AI to generate a first draft of a sensitive or complex email, but you should rewrite at least 30% of the content in your authentic writing voice.
+Your primary focus should be on adding empathy and nuance to your personal style in the content.
+The use of AI efficiency enables you to maintain authentic human connections, which remain essential for building strong interpersonal relationships.

 By adopting intentional practices like these, you actively take control, ensuring that you shape AI’s role in your work rather than the other way around.